Female or male cannabis plant?

 What Is a Male Cannabis Plant?

-Male cannabis plants don’t produce buds but are vital in nature for pollination.
-They develop clusters of small, ball-like structures in the leaf axils, which are pollen sacs.
-When these sacs burst, they release pollen as a fine dust, carried by the wind to fertilize female plants.
-If a male pollinates a female, she’ll focus on seed production, resulting in smaller, less potent buds.
-Males produce some terpenes but very few cannabinoids, making them unsuitable for consumption.
+Male cannabis plants don’t produce buds but play a critical role in nature by ensuring pollination.
+They develop clusters of small, ball-like pollen sacs in the leaf axils, which mature into structures that release pollen as a fine dust.
+This pollen is wind-dispersed to fertilize female plants, triggering seed production.
+If a male pollinates a female in your grow, she’ll prioritize seeds over buds, leading to smaller yields with lower potency—THC can drop significantly as energy shifts to seed development.
+Males produce trace amounts of terpenes but negligible cannabinoids, making them unsuitable for consumption and ideal for removal.

 How can you recognize a male cannabis plant?